You are here

 At this time, there is no treatment or cure for a horse that has contracted EIA.
 There is also no vaccine available to protect a horse from the EIA virus.

-EIA is a blood-borne disease transmitted mainly through the natural feeding of large biting insects, principally horseflies and deerflies.
+Equine Infectious Anemia (EIA) is a blood-borne disease transmitted mainly through the natural feeding of large biting insects, principally horseflies and deerflies.
 Transmission can also occur through the re-use of contaminated needles and surgical and dental instruments.
 Because these processes can be identified, decisions can be made regarding disease management and control.

 It is important to remember the threat that an EIA infected horse poses to the whole community.
 The risk may be unknown, but the consequences can be great, extending even to legal liability.
 Strict control measures should be followed in order to prevent the spread of this virus.
 All stables, farms, horse shows, racetracks, rodeos, clinics and equine event operators are strongly encouraged to ask for and verify a current Coggins certificate for all horses entering their premises.
 This, along with good management practices, will help in the fight against this disease.